Cobra Commander: Marvel Comics (1982–1994)

 He then moved operations to Springfield, an average small American town which had suffered economic collapse.
 Through his criminal skills he revived Springfield's' fortunes, and used cash and charisma to win converts to his cause.
 Eventually he seized control of the entire town and used it as a base to grow his organization into the paramilitary group "Cobra".
 This corrupting rise to power distanced Cobra Commander from his son, enough that Billy eventually joined the underground anti-Cobra resistance.
 From Springfield, Cobra's agents spread throughout the world, overturning or subverting unstable governments to establish criminal networks and profitable arms trades.
 The organization also explored dangerous and experimental technology, including mind-scanners and battle robots.
 Cobra became a significant international threat, becoming so large that Cobra Commander could no longer control it on his own.
 He created a "High Command" of his most skilled lieutenants, which included Zartan, Baroness Anastasia DeCobray, Scottish arms dealer James McCullen Destro, and Australian mercenary Major Sebastian Bludd.

 This led to frequent power-struggles within the organization, and ultimately the Baroness and Major Bludd enacted a plot to assassinate the Commander, and seize control of Cobra.
 In a twist of fate, the conspirators recruited Billy to carry out the assassination, but he was intercepted by Destro.
 Cobra Commander had no qualms about torturing his own son to unearth the conspiracy, yet Billy refused to surrender who had sponsored the hit.
 Storm Shadow later freed Billy, and they both escaped to New York, where Storm Shadow trained him in ninjitsu.
 Billy was later caught in the crossfire between the Soft Master and Cobra agent Scrap-Iron, resulting in an explosion which seemingly killed Billy and several others.

 During a failed assault on the Pit, the secret headquarters of G.I.
 Joe, Cobra Commander and Destro were separated from the main Cobra force by an explosion and presumed dead.
 The two escaped and assumed civilian disguises to travel incognito.
-Cobra Commander was depicted as an average, physically fit Caucasian with a pony tail, large round green-spectacle sunglasses, and a long slender mustache.
+Cobra Commander was depicted as an average, physically fit Caucasian with long hair in a ponytail, large round green spectacle-sunglasses, and a long slender mustache.
 Although only a convenient disguise at the time, this civilian look would resurface on subsequent unmaskings.
 A police officer soon recognized the Commander from a picture carried by an accident victim: the Commander's son Billy, who had survived the explosion, but lost a leg and an eye.
 Unnerved by the discovery, the Commander swore to take responsibility for Billy's condition, and promised to be a better father.